 It's too hard.

-But I this is this is our moment.
+But this is our moment.

 And as far as I'm concerned, you always play from now till election day in 183 days.

-You got to play like you're a touchdown down.
+You've got to play like you're a touchdown down.

 Well, you're six points down.